ISIE-Education-Comittee/Education-Resources/README.md

 ## Citation

 This README was generated with the assistance of OpenAI's ChatGPT (2025).
-Use of generative AI tools for documentation purposes should be acknowledged in compliance with academic transparency standards.